HaidarEmadAbdo/Bike_Share_Portfolio_Project/README.md

 <img src ="https://github.com/HaidarEmadAbdo/Bike_Share_Portfolio_Project/blob/main/4-%20images%20for%20readme%20file/8-%20showing%20the%20number%20of%20trips%20over%20hour%20of%20day.png" width="100%" alt="Showing our row data 2">
 <img src ="https://github.com/HaidarEmadAbdo/Bike_Share_Portfolio_Project/blob/main/4-%20images%20for%20readme%20file/8-%20showing%20the%20number%20of%20trips%20over%20hour%20of%20day%20in%20tableau.png" width="100%" alt="Showing our row data 2">

+### We note that the number of trips increases in the summer months for both members and casuals, which is normal, with preference for members in all months of the year except July, which is the height of summer when most people go on vacation trips.
-### We notice the number of trips of members and casuals starts to increase from about 7 am and continues to increase until 5 pm, which is normal, and then the number of their trips begins to decline.
+### We also notice that the number of trips of members and casuals starts to increase from about 7 am and continues to increase until 5 pm, which is normal, and then the number of their trips begins to decline.
 ### However, we note that there is a noticeable increase in the number of members' trips between seven and eight in the morning, which indicates that a large percentage of members are students or employees who have a fixed time.
 ###
 ###